Skip to main content

 Steroids and DMD

-The following information is from the Save our Sons Duchenne Foundation website.
+The following information is from the Save Our Sons Duchenne Foundation website.

 Steroids are proven to slow the progression of DMD, but they can cause a long list of worrying side effects, which makes the decision of ‘if and when to start them’ a tough one.
 It is important that you discuss any concerns you have with your doctor before making the decision to start steroid therapy.